sphinx-gallery/sphinx-gallery/doc/advanced.rst

 1. Collect a list of images created in the latest execution of code.
 2. Write these images to disk in PNG, JPEG, SVG, or GIF format (with .png, .jpg, .svg, or .gif extensions, respectively)
-3. Return rST that embeds these figures in the built documentation.
+3. Return reST that embeds these figures in the built documentation.

 The function should take the following inputs (in this order):

-1. ``block`` - a Sphinx-Gallery ``.py`` file is separated into consecutive lines of 'code' and rST 'text', called 'blocks'.
+1. ``block`` - a Sphinx-Gallery ``.py`` file is separated into consecutive lines of 'code' and reST 'text', called 'blocks'.
 For each block, a tuple containing the (label, content, line_number) (e.g. ``('code', 'print("Hello world")', 5)``) of the block is created.